chubbymaggie/fast/doc/usage.md

   $ fast -d Hello.pb Hello.txt

+### Print the JSON representation of the protocol buffer using the generated fAST schema.

+  $ fast -d -j Hello.pb

+  $ fast -d -j Hello.pb Hello.json

+  $ fast -J '.slices.slice[].file[].function[].name' example.slice.pb

+The last command can also pipe results on to a `jq` query, e.g., getting from the slices all the function names.

 ### Translate the textual representations into the corresponding protobuf file.

   $ fast -e Hello.txt Hello.pb